CALL FOR PAPERS and INVITATION TO ATTEND

 The AADAS board is pleased to announce that our twenty-second biennial conference will be held June 14-15, 2019, at the Prince Conference Center on the campus of Calvin College in Grand Rapids, Michigan.
 Optional preconference activities include a workshop on genealogical research, Wednesday afternoon, June 12, and a field trip on Thursday, June 13.
+We invite you to attend or submit a proposal for a paper.

 We are seeking research papers on Dutch Americans/Canadians and education—public and private.
 Dutch Americans and Canadians in the nineteenth and twentieth centuries were pioneers in the now more-than-one-hundred-year-old Reformed Christian day school movement and continue to provide a large share of its students and leadership (teachers, principals, governance).
 Similarly, Reformed Dutch Americans and Canadians, much like other ethnic communities in North America, founded their own colleges and universities.
 We may regard these educational institutions as cultural endowments from Dutch North Americans.
 The move from an ethnic Calvinist day school system and ethnic Reformed colleges and universities toward broader multiethnic, Reformed American and Canadian schools has been going on for some time.
 This shift is uneven, varying from place to place, school to school, and college to college.